All scholarships

 Who can apply for the Rhodes Scholarships at Oxford University | Deadline: July to October?+

-Applicants must be eligible African nationals applying at the PhD level, meet the academic and English-language requirements set by Various, and be able to relocate to Benin for the duration of the programme.
+Applicants must be eligible African nationals applying at the PhD level, meet the academic and English-language requirements set by Rhodes Trust / University of Oxford, and be able to relocate to Benin for the duration of the programme.

 Is the Rhodes Scholarships at Oxford University | Deadline: July to October fully funded?+